jsquyres/ompi/docs/faq/sysadmin.rst

 Absolutely.

-:doc:`See the run-time tuning FAQ category <tuning>` for information how to set MCA parameters, both at the system level and on a per-user (or per-MPI-job) basis.
+:doc:`See the run-time tuning FAQ category </faq/tuning>` for information how to set MCA parameters, both at the system level and on a per-user (or per-MPI-job) basis.

 /////////////////////////////////////////////////////////////////////////